alsmith151/SeqNado/README.md

 1. **Setup project directory**

-    In the parent directory of the working directory run the following command:
+    In the parent directory of desired the working directory run the following command:

     ```
         seqnado-config atac # ATAC-seq samples